 We take standard light fittings and add modifications that enhance their functionality.
-Everything from converting a standard fitting into an emergency fitting, enhancing energy savings or modifying a product to reduce labour & installation time.
+Everything from converting a standard fitting into emergency, sensor or dimming options; enhancing energy savings or modifying a product to reduce labour and installation time.

 An emergency fitting’s battery pack is required to power the light fitting for a minimum of 3 hours.
 To maintain power, the light output from the emergency light fitting is reduced usually to 10% of the regular light output.

 Maintained fittings operate and are controlled as normal light fittings with all the other light fittings in the area.
 When power fails however, the maintained emergency light fitting continues to operate at a reduced light output.

 Non-maintained fittings are usually switched off, with their batteries being continuously charged and a green LED showing when charged.
 When power fails, non-maintained fittings switch on using the battery power supply.
 Non-maintained emergency fittings are not part of the general lighting but are more specific functional lighting such as emergency exit signs.

 The safest, quickest escape route without obstruction should be lit to a minimum of 1 lux during an emergency.
 Should the open area be less than 60m2 and not part of an escape route then emergency lighting is not required.
 However, the exit doors for the emergency escape route must have signs or an emergency bulkhead.

 An escape route should not be obstructed and lit to a minimum of 1 lux during an emergency.

 Stairwells have increased hazards, therefore these areas should be lit to a minimum of 2 lux during an emergency.